CP1401/Practicals/prac_04/README.md

 ### Smileys Count

 Add to your smiley/frowny program so that when the user quits, the program tells them how many smileys and how many frownies they printed.
+Hint: you will need to keep track of the two counts separately.
 (Don't keep track of invalid choices.)

 ### Total Numbers

 Write some code that asks the user for a number of repetitions, then asks for that many numbers and adds them up.
-(Is this definite iteration - we know how many times it will run, or indefinite - we don't know?)
+Is this definite iteration (we know how many times it will run), or indefinite (we don't know)?

 Sample output would look like: